SunnysTTV/VenueMapperXIV/README.md

 # VenueMapper for FFXIV

-A Dalamud plugin for discovering and exploring FFXIV housing venues with interactive maps, venue details, and event information.
+A Dalamud plugin for discovering and exploring FFXIV venues with interactive 2D map markers and 3D service indicators, live event tracking and integrated venue owner tools.
+Your all-in-one FFXIV venue companion.

 ## Features